Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Graviton lattice operators

 And

-And $C_n$ is a constant without $\mathbf{q}$ dependence but is a functional of $f_G$.
-For bosons the leading contribution would be the $n=2$ corresponding to contact interactions.
-For fermions this contribution automatically vanishes and the leading one becomes the $n=3$ corresponding to the shortest possible range interaction, i.e. the $V_1$ pseudopotential.
+Where $C_n$ is a constant without $\mathbf{q}$ dependence but is a functional of $f_G$.
+For bosons, the leading contribution would be the $n=2$ corresponding to the contact interaction (which onsite hard core condition what has no momentum dependence).
+For fermions, this contribution automatically vanishes and the leading one becomes the $n=3$ corresponding to the shortest possible range interaction, i.e. the $V_1$ pseudopotential.
 Therefore, we arrive at the correspondence of the density graviton operator and the continuum stress tensor operator.

-The real-space operator $O_{nn}^\pm$ not only offer direct generalizability to any lattice scenario, but also a physically transparent interpretation of the graviton-mode as a quadrupolar distortion of short-range density correlations.
+The real-space operator $O_{nn}^\pm$ not only offers direct generalizability to any lattice scenario, but also a physically transparent interpretation of the graviton-mode as a quadrupolar distortion of short-range density correlations.
+We note that the correspondence between $O_{nn}^{\pm}$ and the continuum metric tensor can also be derived using the holomorphic property of LLL, which is detailed in App.\ref{App: derivation_complex}.